GenomicsAotearoa/methods-and-musings/bin-cluster-refinement/clustering-with-sklearn.md

 # Counter({3: 130, 4: 110, 1: 102, 0: 28, 6: 5, 2: 4})
 ```

-That distribution looks strange - most of the contigs fall into two different bins.
+That distribution looks strange - most of the contigs fall into three different bins.
 What does this look like?

 ```python
 plt.clf()